-- a.
-The IRB shall submit a certification to the DHHS, and when otherwise required by the DHHS, a supplement to an original protocol, when: - 1) it is proposed to involve human subjects, and the original activity had only indefinite plans for the involvement of human subjects; - 2) it is proposed to involve human subjects, and the original activity had no plans for the involvement of human subjects; or - 3) it is proposed to change the involvement of human subjects, and that involvement is significantly different from that which was initially approved by the IRB.
-In addition, the IRB shall insure that no human subjects are involved in research projects for which the filing of a supplement is required by the DHHS, prior to review and approval of the submitted supplement by appropriate DHHS officials.

-4. Reporting requirements

-- a.
-The IRB shall report promptly information, as appropriate, to the Chancellor OHRP, principal investigators, and department heads on a variety of issues.
+The IRB shall submit a certification to the HHS, and when otherwise required by the HHS, a supplement to an original protocol, when:

+- a. it is proposed to involve human subjects, and the original activity had only indefinite plans for the involvement of human subjects; - b. it is proposed to involve human subjects, and the original activity had no plans for the involvement of human subjects; or - c. it is proposed to change the involvement of human subjects, and that involvement is significantly different from that which was initially approved by the IRB.
+In addition, the IRB shall insure that no human subjects are involved in research projects for which the filing of a supplement is required by the HHS, prior to review and approval of the submitted supplement by appropriate HHS officials. - 4.
+Reporting requirements - a.
+The IRB shall report promptly information, as appropriate, to the Chancellor, OHRP, principal investigators, and department heads on a variety of issues.
 Information may flow from sources such as human subjects, principal investigators, or other institutional staff.
-Specifically, the IRB shall: - 1) report promptly to the OHRP any instances of research-related injuries to the subjects and unanticipated problems involving risks to subjects or other project participants; - maintain documentation concerning the reasons for the suspension or termination of IRB approval of research protocols involving human subjects; and - 3) report promptly any changes in IRB membership to the Chancellor and to all principal investigators with active IRB-approved protocols. - b.
+Specifically, the IRB shall: - 1) Report promptly to the OHRP any instances of research-related injuries to the subjects and unanticipated problems involving risks to subjects or other project participants; - 2) Maintain documentation concerning the reasons for the suspension or termination of IRB approval of research protocols involving human subjects; - 3) Report promptly any changes in IRB membership to the Chancellor and to all principal investigators with active IRB-approved protocols. - b.
 Any individual may report to the IRB any serious or continuing noncompliance with the requirements of this assurance or of any IRB determinations.